The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This Copycat Olive Garden Fettuccine Alfredo recipe takes just 30 minutes to make and is incredibly delicious.
-It serves 6 and costs $6.00 to make.
-That’s just $1 per serving!
+This Copycat Olive Garden Fettuccine Alfredo recipe takes just 30 minutes to make and is better than eating out.

-We sure do, but who wants to spend all that money on eating out?
-A copycat recipe is a perfect solution.
-Especially when you can make this recipe for a family of 6 for less than you’d spend on one order of fettuccine alfredo at Olive Garden!
+But who wants to spend all that money on eating out?
+A copycat recipe is a perfect solution, especially when you can make this recipe for a family of 6 for less than you’d spend on one order of fettuccine alfredo at Olive Garden!

-Well, we are here to help you overcome your fears.
-This Fettuccine Alfredo is so easy to make and comes together in just 30 minutes.
-It’s super creamy and tastes better when you can eat it in your own home and not have to wait for who knows how long to be seated at a table and wait for your food.
+This Fettuccine Alfredo is easy to make and comes together in just 30 minutes.
+It’s super creamy and tastes better when you can eat it in your own home and not wait for who knows how long to be seated at a table and wait for your food.

 - First, cook the fettuccine.